 The inconsistency with which anxiety displays itself can make it difficult for mainstream staff to understand their needs.
 How can a student who bounded into a class full of the joys of spring yesterday, be sat in the unit today unable to leave its sanctuary?
 How can a student who yesterday would have eaten anything and everything, today refuse to eat anything in case it has been contaminated with germs?
 From the outside to the uninitiated it looks like our students are simply playing games.
 The reality, however, is somewhat different.

 We need therefore to be flexible in our differentiation to have a toolkit which means that our scaffolding can be altered depending upon the anxiety levels of a student on a particular day.
 We cannot assume that a student who was able to work independently yesterday, will be able to do the same today.

-Differentiation for these students can be about compassion as much as resources, about welcoming them when they can cope about not chastising them for when they can’t.
+Differentiation for these students can be about compassion as much as resources, about welcoming them when they can cope with not chastising them for when they can’t.
 About understanding, and showing them that you understand that they really are doing their best.

 That doesn’t mean they don’t have to do the work.
 On the contrary, they do.
 All of our unit students leave each week with all of their work completed.
 They are willing to catch it up in their own time (during breaks and lunches) because they haven’t been made to feel ashamed for the fact that they couldn’t do it the first time.
 Firm boundaries are needed, we have high expectations for all our students, but those boundaries need to be flexible.
 If we understand our students and preserve their self-esteem, we will help them to understand that we like them, that we respect them and that we care about them… especially at those times when they need it the most.